 1616, Sir Walter Coppinger and Coppinger’s Court, Rosscarbery, Co.
 Cork.

 This article is by Mark Samuel, bases on work he did at the University of London and many thanks to him and courtesy JCHAS 1984.
+Digital http://www.corkhist.ie/wp-content/uploads/jfiles/1984/b1984-005.pdf

 The Coppingers, Cotters and perhaps the Gallweys are of Hiberno-Danish descent.
+Some of those with this ancestry still have blonde hair.

 The Coppingers assembled vast estates in West Cork primarily by the local land owning families raising mortgages and defaulting.
-One example id the townland of Ballycomane in Durrus.
+One example is the townland of Ballycomane in Durrus.
 This had been McCarthy of Scart property, mortgaged to Coppinger and when the Coppingers backed the wrong side in the 17th century their land was forfeit.

 Ballycomane, Durrus, is reproduced here: